websanco/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/walking-through-the-deployment-life-cycle.md

 ### Sample Module

-A sample module compiled into a JAR will be necessary for this tutorial.
+A sample module compiled into a JAR is be necessary for this tutorial.
 You can proceed through this walkthrough using any module.

 Develop or use an existing module to deploy in this tutorial.
-This tutorial will use the sample "JSP Portlet" from the [Liferay Blade Samples](https://github.com/liferay/liferay-blade-samples) repository.
+This tutorial uses the sample "JSP Portlet" from the [Liferay Blade Samples](https://github.com/liferay/liferay-blade-samples) repository.

 ## Add the Sample to the Repository